-In addition to the general education and graduation requirements, the ICS major requires 32 hours in the Intercultural Studies Core, 16 hours during the Semester Abroad, at least 15 hours in a required Market Skill, and 15 hours of electives which could be utilized toward a double major in one's Market Skill.
+In addition to the general education and graduation requirements, the ICS major requires 32 hours in the Intercultural Studies Core, 16 hours during the Semester Abroad, and at least Minor in another area of the university that can be utilized as a Market Skill.
+Additional electives taken can be applied toward a double major in one's Market Skill.